 Browse our collection of ACCA books for the Strategic Professional level.

 In order to sit the ACCA exam and become a qualified accountant, you must choose from various ACCA subjects.
-This blog post has outlined each subject in detail so that you can make an informed decision about which ones to focus on.
+This blog post has outlined the ACCA Subjects list in detail so that you can make an informed decision about which ones to focus on.
 We hope this information proves helpful as you begin your journey to becoming a certified accountant!
 If you would like to pass the ACCA exams in one go, do browse our ACCA online courses or ACCA approved books.